Nuts and Bolts of Life Insurance Ratings Made Easy

 Once your information has been assessed, the life insurance company underwriter will make the decision which rate class you fall in based on your age, lifestyle, family health history, and overall health status.
 A key point to remember, every company has their own “standards” the use to put you in a particular rate class.
 We will not delve deeply into that here.
 The nuts and bolts is what we are after.
 While the names for specific life insurance company rating categories may differ between companies, the basic classifications are select, preferred, and standard.
 In addition, people who smoke will have their own category rating of either standard smoker or preferred smoker.

-What’s the difference in the basic categories?
+What’s the difference in the basic categories of life insurance ratings?

 A preferred select or just select rating is typically offered if you are in excellent health, fall into a normal height to weight ratio, and have a favorable family health history.
 For example, that no immediate family members have died from cancer or heart disease at an early age.
 There may also be other criteria involved, but these are the basics for qualifying for a select rating.